cleentfaar/CLSlackBundle/Resources/doc/usage.md

 ## Got it?

-If you haven't done so yet, check out the chapter about working with the [Console Commands](commands.md) or [creating a bot](creating-a-bot.md).
+If you haven't done so yet, check out the chapter about working with the [Console Commands](commands.md).